cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 The `icacontroller-` prefix on the controller port identifier is optional and host chains **must** not enforce that the counterparty port identifier includes it.
 Controller chains may decide to include it and validate that it is present in their own port identifier.

-## Example Implementation
+## Example Implementations

-Repository for Cosmos-SDK implementation of ICS-27: https://github.com/cosmos/ibc-go
+- Implementation of ICS 27 in Go can be found in [ibc-go repository](https://github.com/cosmos/ibc-go).

 ## Future Improvements